June 6, 2019

 If you’re a member of a credit union you may qualify for a loan with a lower APR.
 Please note, credit unions typically charge an application fee.

-For a $9.99 / month, you’ll be able to get up to $250 between paychecks when you need it.
+For $9.99 / month, you’ll have access to up to $250 when you need it, balance alerts and express delivery.
 With Brigit, there are no delivery fees, no interest or hidden fees, and best of all, no tips!
 Brigit does not run a credit check which saves your credit score in the long run.
 You’ll also get free extensions because we know that sometimes things come up.

 Ultimately, payday loans can lead to long-term debt burden.
 That’s why we recommend planning for large expenses in advance but of course, life gets in the way and emergencies tend to happen.
 We at Brigit offer financial assistance to financially responsible people.